teancom/codex/aws.md

 git user.email is 'juser@starkandwayne.com'
 ```

-## Vault
+## Infrastructure Environment

-So you've tamed the IaaS and outfitted your bastion host with the necessary tools to deploy stuff.
-First up, we have to deploy a BOSH director, which we will call proto-BOSH.

-Proto-BOSH is a little different from all of the other BOSH directors we're going to deploy.
-For starters, it gets deployed via `bosh-init`, whereas our environment-specific BOSH directors are going to be deployed via the proto-BOSH (and the `bosh` CLI).
-It is also the only deployment that gets deployed without the benefit of a pre-existing Vault in which to store secret credentials (but, as you'll see, we're going to cheat a bit on that front).
+So far you've Setup Credentials, Used Terraform to construct the IaaS Components
+and Configured a Bastion Host.
+We're ready now to setup a BOSH Director on the
+bastion.

+We are going to deploy it with `bosh-init`.
+Once this BOSH Director is up it
+enables us to deploy environment-specific BOSH directors via this _proto_BOSH_
+server with the `bosh_cli`.

 ### Proto-Vault

 ![proto-vault][bastion_1]

 BOSH has secrets.
 Lots of them.
-Components like NATS and the database rely on secure passwords for inter-component interaction.
-Ideally, we'd have a spinning Vault for storing our credentials, so that we don't have them on-disk or in a git
+Components like NATS and the database rely on
+secure passwords for inter-component interaction.
+Ideally, we'd have a spinning
+Vault for storing our credentials, so that we don't have them on-disk or in a
-repository somewhere.
+git repository somewhere.

-However, we are starting from almost nothing, so we don't have the luxury of using a BOSH-deployed Vault.
-What we can do, however, is spin a single-threaded Vault server instance _on the bastion host_, and then migrate the credentials to the real Vault later.
+However, we are starting from almost nothing, so we don't have the luxury of
+using a BOSH-deployed Vault.
+What we can do, however, is spin a single-threaded
+Vault server instance _on the bastion host_, and then migrate the credentials to
+the real Vault later.

+This we call a _proto_Vault_.
+Because it precedes the _proto_BOSH_ and Vault
+deploy we'll be setting up later.

-The `jumpbox` script that we ran as part of setting up the bastion host installs the `vault` command-line utility, which includes not only the client for interacting with Vault, but also the Vault server daemon itself.
+The `jumpbox` script that we ran as part of setting up the bastion host installs
+the `vault` command-line utility, which includes not only the client for
+interacting with Vault, but also the Vault server daemon itself.

+#### Start Server

+To start the _proto_Vault_, run the `vault server` with the `-dev` flag:

 ```
 $ vault server -dev